Mary Celeste Ghost Ship Mystery

 Some other theories over the years have included:

 - The entire crew may have been swept overboard by a large wave.
-Assuming one of them must have been carrying the chronometer and ship’s papers at the time.
+Assuming one of them must have carried the chronometer and ship’s papers at the time.

 - The Mary Celeste came to the aid of a burning cargo ship filled with coal and explosives.
 The ship got a little too close to the burning ship.
 The crew abandoned ship into a small lifeboat, which also picked up the crew of the cargo ship.
 The lifeboat then capsized and all hands were lost.
 Unfortunately, there isn’t any record of a cargo ship being lost during that period.
 Some have reported that the lifeboat was still on board the ship.